hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/scheduled-create-token-system-contract.md

 - validate that `getScheduledFungibleTokenCreateTransaction` returns the correct token info for a given schedule address.
 - validate that `getScheduledNonFungibleTokenCreateTransaction` returns the correct non-fungible token info for a given schedule address.
 - validate that `scheduleNative` successfully creates a schedule for create token and returns the schedule address.
+- validate that `scheduleNative` successfully creates a schedule for create token with a designated payer and returns the schedule address.
 - validate that `scheduleNative` successfully creates a schedule for create token with custom fees and returns the schedule address.
 - validate that `scheduleNative` successfully creates a schedule for create nft and returns the schedule address.
+- validate that `scheduleNative` successfully creates a schedule for create nft with a designated payer and returns the schedule address.
 - validate that `scheduleNative` successfully creates a schedule for create nft with custom fees and returns the schedule address.
 - validate that `scheduleNative` successfully creates a schedule for token update and returns the schedule address.
+- validate that `scheduleNative` successfully creates a schedule for token update with a designated payer and returns the schedule address.
 - validate that the gas cost is correctly calculated for the newly added functions.

 #### Negative Tests